 During his youth, he undertook a major expedition in Africa, with the backing of African Presidents, walking four fifths of 7,000 miles on foot from Alexandria in Egypt to Cape Town in South Africa over a period of 27 months (1979-81).

-He is a member of the Royal Institute of International Affairs in London.
-His book - Journey to Become a Diplomat- was published in 2005 in the USA by the Foreign Policy Association of New York.
-He has enjoyed encouraging youth to get involved in international affairs by lecturing at universities.
-He has spoken on numerous occasions at the European Parliament in his professional capacity.
+He is a member of Chatham House in London.
+His book - Journey to Become a Diplomat- was published in 2005 by the Foreign Policy Association of New York.
+He has enjoyed encouraging youth to get involved in international affairs by lecturing at universities and spoken numerous times at the European Parliament in his professional capacity.
+In 2019, he also trained Gulf Cooperation Council Diplomats in Riyadh in his private capacity.

 In his political life, he is Chair of Liberal Democrats Overseas, having been Chair (2016) and Vice-Chair of Brussels and Europe Lib Dems.
 He stood for parliament in the 2015 UK General Election and ran the Lib Dem campaign for Brits abroad to vote in the UK EU referendum.
 He is a foreign policy advisor to Jo Swinson, the Lib Dem Deputy Leader and Foreign Affairs spokesperson.

-George Cunningham was born in 1956 and is an EU official with dual Polish and British nationality.
-He speaks French as well.
-He is married to Florence with two grown-up children, Constance and Curran.
+George Cunningham was born in 1956.
+He is an EU official with dual Polish and British nationality.
+He is married with two grown-up children.